Pedestrian Accident Lawyer Lakeland, FL

 Drivers always hold more power than pedestrians.
 As such, they should use defensive driving.
 In a pedestrian accident case where a pedestrian is crossing a roadway outside of a crosswalk, the driver of the vehicle must still be paying attention and actively looking for dangerous situations in the roadway.

 Various personal injuries can occur from pedestrian accidents, and a pedestrian accident attorney can help you secure the compensation you deserve.
-Some common and unfortunate pedestrian accident injuries include:
+Some common and unfortunate pedestrian accident injuries we've seen in Winter Haven and surrounding areas include:

 Musculoskeletal Injuries